 It proved an inspired move for club and player as Van Persie fired the Red Devils to a record-extending 20th league title during his debut campaign, his 26 goals securing a second successive Golden Boot.

-Kane’s haul of 23 league goals saw him win the division’s Golden Boot ahead of Liverpool’s Mohamed Salah, the third time the Tottenham forward has won the accolade to join Henry and Alan Shearer as the only players to win three or more awards.
+Kane’s haul of 23 league goals saw him win the division’s Golden Boot ahead of Liverpool’s Mohamed Salah, the third time the Tottenham forward has won the accolade.

-The 27-year-old has been one of the Premier League’s most prolific goalscorers since coming through at the north London side, though has shown a variety to his game this season by dropping deeper in a more creative role.
+Kane has been one of the Premier League’s most prolific goalscorers since coming through at the north London side, though has shown a variety to his game in recent seasons by dropping deeper in a more creative role.

 Delighted to win these awards!
 Not possible without the team and staff throughout the season. 💙 pic.twitter.com/12kfT4LOfL